 All participants who have verified their attendance in the Summer College for High School Students by the May 15th payment deadline will receive a detailed participant email.
-This email will include information about what to bring to summer college, where you will be living, and where and when to arrive at Ithaca College.
+This email will include information about what to bring to the summer college program, and where and when to arrive at Ithaca College.

 In the meantime, these FAQs will help answer your questions.

 I understand I have to complete some required forms.
 Where can I find them?